devnull-cz/c-prog-lang/modules/enum.md

 floating-point constant, constant expression (an expression that involves only constants).

-There is one other kind of constant, the "enumeration constant".
-An enumeration is a list of constant integer values, as in:
+There is one other kind of constant, the *enumeration constant*.
+An *enumeration* is a list of constant integer values, as in:

 ```C
 enum boolean { NO, YES};